Written by Simon Longman; Directed by Scott Hurran; Produced by Eastern Angles (Photo credit: Eastern Angles)

-November 2018 to present – I am currently working as a Creative Producer for Stuff of Dreams, a new role funded by Start East.
+I am working as a Creative Producer for Stuff of Dreams, a new role funded by Start East.
 Based in Norfolk, Stuff of Dreams are a fantastically energetic and exciting rural touring theatre company, led by Artistic Director Cordelia Spence, telling East Anglian stories and employing local home-grown talent.
 Current projects include An Honest Gentleman, the story of Aylsham-born highwayman Thomas Easter, a summer season of outdoor Shakespeare and Oscar Wilde, and a new site-specific production, developed in collaboration with the National Trust at Sutton Hoo, telling the story of Edith Pretty.

 The Mystery of the Raddlesham Mumps – Murray Lachlan Young

 Matthew Linley, asked me to join ‘team Murray Lachlan Young’ and help promote Murray’s new project The Mystery of the Raddlesham Mumps.
 How could I refuse?
 This is a brilliantly gothic, epic-poem that has morphed into a stage performance and a VR experience and is designed to appeal to family audiences.
 All the info here: www.raddleshammumps.co.uk

 Delivered by Freemans – Eastern Angles